japaniot/japaniot.github.io/_posts/2020-01-01-how-i-automate-my-home-en.md

 end
 ```

-### Open light for Dyson sweeping robot
+### Open light for Dyson robot vacuum

-I use the Dyson 360 Heurist sweeping robot in my home, it relies on camera to
+I use the Dyson 360 Heurist robot vacuum in my home, it relies on camera to
 scan the room so it does not work fine in dark rooms.
 I have added rules to turn
 on lights when the robot starts to run, and turn off lights when it is back to
 dock.